USS Edsall (DD-219): World War II

 Continuing to escort convoys in northern Australian waters, Edsall was damaged when one of her own depth charges exploded during an anti-submarine attack on 23 January 1942 in the shallow — 8 fathom — Howard Channel.
+Although her skipper (LT J. J. Nix, USNA 1930) denied that her readiness for war was affected, the destroyer did have a leaking stern and shaft vibration afterwards that limited her top speed to approx. 27-28 knots.

-On 3 February Edsall and other American units of ABDA moved up to Tjilatjap, Java in order to be closer to the combat theater and to replenish.
+On 3 February, Edsall and other American units of ABDA moved up to Tjilatjap, Java in order to be closer to the combat theater and to replenish.
 She continued as a patrol vessel off southern Java.
 On 23 February 1942 she and the old gunboat USS Asheville operated off Tjilatjap on antisubmarine patrols.
+At this time Asheville was also escorting small convoys in Sunda Strait.

-On 26 February she steamed from Tjilatjap with her sister ship USS Whipple to rendezvous with the converted seaplane tender USS Langley, which was bringing in P-40E fighters and U.S. Army Air Forces (USAAF) personnel for the defense of Java.
-On 27 February, the three ships were attacked by sixteen Mitsubishi G4M "Betty" bombers of the Imperial Japanese Navy Air Service's Takao Kōkūtai, led by Lieutenant Jiro Adachi, flying out of Den Pasar airfield on Bali, escorted by fifteen Mitsubishi A6M2 Reisen (Zero) fighters.
-The attack damaged Langley so severely that she had to be scuttled.
-Edsall picked up 177 survivors, and Whipple 308.
+On the afternoon of 26 February, she steamed from Tjilatjap with her sister ship USS Whipple to rendezvous with the converted seaplane tender USS Langley, which was bringing in P-40E fighters and U.S. Army Air Forces (USAAF) personnel for the defense of Java.
+On the following day, 27 February, the three ships were attacked by sixteen Mitsubishi G4M "Betty" bombers of the Imperial Japanese Navy Air Service's Takao Kōkūtai, led by Lieutenant Jiro Adachi, flying out of Den Pasar airfield on Bali, escorted by fifteen Mitsubishi A6M2 Reisen (Zero) fighters.
+The attack damaged Langley so severely that she had to be abandoned after scuttling attempts by torpedoes and gunfire from Whipple failed to sink her.
+Exhibiting fine shiphandling, Edsall had picked up 177 survivors, and Whipple 308.
+There were a number of wounded men on the destroyers--some requiring hospitalization--and it was hoped the destroyers would be sent to Australia, but these requests were denied by COMSOWESPAC (Glassford).
+Instead they were ordered to meet the oiler USS Pecos (AO-6) at Christmas Island, about 200 miles south of Java and transfer the Langley survivors to that ship.